Who Is Your Neighbor?

 Pour in the sunshine about them in youth.
 Let them be happy, encourage all innocent joy, provide pleasant games for them, romp and play with them; be a child again among them.
 Then God’s blessing will come upon your home, and your children will grow up sunny-hearted, gentle, affectionate, joyous themselves and joy-bearers to the world.”

 ~ J.R.
 Miller

 Decide today who your neighbor is!
 If you are uncertain, bow down before the Lord God and ask.
-He will certainly show you, dear one.
+He will certainly show you.

 The Parable of the Good Samaritan